John Blair Sr.: Early life

 Blair was born in Scotland around 1687, the only known son of Archibald Blair.
 His Scottish grandfather, Rev. Peter Blair, was minister at St. Cuthbert's parish in Edinburgh, married Mary Hamilton in 1654 and in his final years served as the rector of Jedburgh parish in Roxburghshire, Scotland.
 Archibald Blair was the youngest of the couple's three sons, had graduated from the University of Edinburgh in 1685 (having studied medicine) and probably married this man's mother shortly thereafter.
 Meanwhile, his eldest brother Rev. James Blair had previously graduated from that university and been ordained a minister, but emigrated to Virginia around 1685 because he refused to sign a loyalty oath required by the Scots parliament.
 In Virginia Rev. James Blair would become the leading representative of the Church of England for five decades, as well as the minister in the colony's capital, and helped re-found the College of William and Mary.
 Rev. James Blair soon married a daughter of a leading family, but had no children, so after his brother Archibald and this boy emigrated to the colony, and the son was educated and married, he and his family ultimately became that cleric's principal heirs.
-Only one of Archibald and James's sisters (Christian Blair (1665-1725)) also emigrated to Virginia (after marrying Rev. John Munroe, who accepted a post at St. John's Parish in King William County).
+Only one of Archibald and James's sisters (Christian Blair (1665–1725)) also emigrated to Virginia (after marrying Rev. John Munroe, who accepted a post at St. John's Parish in King William County).
 Ultimately, this man would marry his cousin Mary, daughter of that Rev. John Monroe.
-The middle brother, John Blair (ca. 1662-after 1689) remained in Scotland where he became an apothecary in Edinburgh and a burgess of that city in 1683 and Scotland's postmaster general in 1689.
-Some of his children also became merchants, including grandsons (by sons Peter the skinner and another Archibald) John Blair (d.
-1757) and another James Blair.
+The middle brother, John Blair (c.
+1662 – after 1689) remained in Scotland, where he became an apothecary in Edinburgh and a burgess of that city in 1683 and Scotland's postmaster general in 1689.
+Some of his children also became merchants, including grandsons (by sons Peter the skinner and another Archibald) John Blair (died 1757) and another James Blair.
 Those men worked for years in Virginia as employees and at least the former became trading partner of this man.